After completing my 1031 exchange, how long must I wait before I can safely convert my replacement property into my primary residence?

 Had you held the property for 10 years instead of moving in, any sale would have triggered the immediate recognition of all $600,000 of taxes plus the $50,000 in recaptured depreciation.

-Careful attention to record keeping, including duration of use of the property and knowledge of tax rules, can still lead to a real estate transaction where tax exclusion follows tax deferral.
+Transferring a 1031 exchange requires careful attention to record keeping, including duration of use of the property and knowledge of tax rules, can still lead to a real estate transaction where tax exclusion follows tax deferral.

 Please do not rely exclusively on the information contained in this article.
 These rules are complex and subject to other interpretations.
 It is always best to consult with a tax expert and 1031-qualified intermediary before attempting this strategy.